gruntjs/grunt-docs/Getting-started.md

 };
 ```

-Custom project-specific tasks don't need to be defined in the Gruntfile; they may be defined in external `.js` files and loaded via the [[gruntgrunt.loadTasks|grunt#grunt.loadtasks]] method.
+Custom project-specific tasks don't need to be defined in the Gruntfile; they may be defined in external `.js` files and loaded via the [[grunt.loadTasks|grunt#grunt.loadtasks]] method.

 ## Further Reading